Board and Regional Chair elections

 Position description and charter

-The new Board and Regional Chairs will be notified the week of 2 August and announced at our AGM on 11 August when their term begins.
+The new Board and Regional Chairs will be notified between 4-8 July and announced at our AGM on 28 July when their term begins.